jrcain-usgs/asc-public-docs/docs/concepts/missions/vik/viking-orbiter-data.md

 </div>

-??? info "Removing Salt Noise with [`viknosalt`](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/viknosalt/viknosalt.html)"
+??? info "Removing Salt and Pepper Noise with [`viknosalt`](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/viknosalt/viknosalt.html) and [`viknopepper`](https://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/viknopepper/viknopepper.html)"

-    The black and white speckle present in Viking images is a result of interference during the transfer of information from the spacecraft.
+    The black and white speckle in Viking images is a result of interference during the transfer of information from the spacecraft.
     This speckle is called salt and pepper noise because it has the appearance of grains of salt and pepper sprinkled across the image.